yogeshgunasekaran/SonarQube-Provisioning-Manually/README.md

 psql
 ```

-### Set a password for the sonar user.
+### Set a password for the 'sonar' user.
 Use a strong password in place of 'admin123'
 ```sh
 ALTER USER sonar WITH ENCRYPTED PASSWORD 'admin123';
 ```